SoftwareBrothers/adminjs-dev/docs-src/tutorials/05-actions.md

 }
 ```

-{@link Action#isVisible} can be either a function returning boolean value or a boolean value itself.
+{@link Action#isVisible} can be either a function returning a boolean value or a boolean value itself.

 ### Action handler and action hooks

 Each action has an {@link Action#handler} function.
 This function is executed every time the action is invoked and all of the default actions has their handlers.

-You probably don't want to modify behaviour of the handler for the default Edit action.
-But if you realy want to change this action you can use {@link Action#before} and {@link Action#after} action hooks.
+You probably don't want to modify behavior of the handler for the default Edit action.
+But, if you really want to change this action, you can use {@link Action#before} and {@link Action#after} action hooks.

 {@link Action#handler} has to be specified for new actions (read the next section).

 ## Custom Actions

-Also you can define your own actions.
+Also, you can define your own actions.
 Simply pass {@link Action} under a new key to {@link ResourceOptions}.

-Your action can be either Resource'is, Record'is or both.
+Your action can be either `resource`, `record` or `bulk`.

 ```javascript
 const adminBroOptions = {